hrbrmstr/rust-ipv4heatmap/README.md

 ## Licenses

 The heatmap code is MIT licensed.
+Credit would be nice but not necessary.

 Insonsolata was created by Raph Levien and licensed under the Open Font License.